- Best Aftershave and Cologne

 And yet, given that we’re all busy people, it’s hard to justify smelling our way around shop after shop.
 With that in mind, we’re going to run through some of 2019's very best scents for men – scents that epitomise the year's most enduring trends.

-Jean Paul Gaultier Le Male Essence de Parfum Eau de Parfum Intense
+Jean Paul Gaultier Le Beau Male Eau De Toilette Spray

-That this is a new spin on a classic is immediately clear from the silhouette, which brings abstract angles to the classic Jean Paul Gaultier torso.
-The finished result ends up looking a little more alien overload than Mediterranean heartthrob, but it’s the fragrance within that’s the real star of the show, leading your senses on a trail through lavender, leather, cardamom and precious woods.
+This will always be a go-to option, immediately clear from the silhouette and the classic Jean Paul Gaultier torso.
+However, it’s the fragrance within that’s the real star of the show, leading your senses on a trail through lavender, sage and orange blossom.

 Hermès Eau de Gentiane Blanche Eau de Cologne